 In our experience, many injured workers are afraid of losing their jobs if they file a workers' compensation claim.
 They're afraid their employer will lash back and won't let them return to work after they recover.
 Or, they fear the workers' compensation claim will make it impossible to find work in their town.

 While these concerns are understandable, they should not injured workers back from filing workers' compensation claims.
 The laws are designed to protect workers, not harm them.
 No worker should let fear of being fired prevent them from filing a workers' compensation claim.

 Under South Carolina law, almost every employee, with limited exceptions, is entitled to workers' compensation coverage under the Workers' Compensation Act.
 In fact, those employers who are covered by the Act must maintain workers' compensation for their employees.

 If you're worried that you'll lose your job if you file a workers' compensation, know that your employer cannot legally fire you for filing a workers' compensation claim.
 It is against the law for employers to fire employees in retaliation for filing a workers' comp claim or for reporting your workplace injury.
-If an employer does this, it can lead to an
+If an employer does this, it can lead to an employment discrimination lawsuit.

 If you are concerned that you'll lose your job if you file a workers' compensation claim, we urge you to contact our firm for a case evaluation with a Columbia workers' compensation attorney.